-Immigrant Attribute
+Immigrant Status

 Immigrant is an attribute of a student, and does not indicate the student is enrolled in a program or receiving services.
 A student meets the definition of Immigrant if they are between the ages of 3 and 21, were born outside of the United States and have attended school in the United States for less than three full academic years.
-Students born in any of the 50 states, the District of Columbia, and the Commonwealth of Puerto Rico (Section 3301(6) of ESEA) are not considered immigrant.
+Students born in any of the 50 states, the District of Columbia, and the Commonwealth of Puerto Rico are not considered immigrant (See Section 3301(6) of the Non-Regulatory Guidance: English Learners and Title III of the Elementary and Secondary Education Act (ESEA), as amended by the Every Student Succeeds Act (ESSA)).